Are you interested in hearing the story of a CanScribe Graduate? We sat down with Shelley Steel to learn more about her journey.

 Study Online?
 What should I expect?
 Is it hard or easy?
 What if I need help?
 How am I going to juggle a full-time job and school?

 These are just some of the questions I asked myself when I was looking into CanScribe Career College.
 I took the time to get answers to my questions and am I ever glad that I did.
 CanScribe Career College Medical Transcriptionist training is one of the best things I have done for myself in a long time!

 I have been working as a consultant, transcribing for an online employer, for about a year and a half now part-time, and I still have a full-time job as well.
 I felt like I was back in school when I started, having to learn account specifics and new doctors.
-It got easier every week and did not take me long to feel comfortable; in fact, a lot less time that I thought.
-I enjoy being a Medical Transcriptionist; it really gives me a sense of accomplishment.
+It got easier every week and did not take me long to feel comfortable, in fact, comfortable in a lot less time than I thought.
+I enjoy being a Medical Transcriptionist, it really gives me a sense of accomplishment.

 I will sum up by saying, “I did this!
 I took initiative to better myself and used all the tools that were amply provided to me to succeed in my training and graduate with high honours”.
 Success in my current position is what comes from my hard work and dedication.
 You can do it too!
 Call CanScribe Career College.
 Check out their website and ask questions!

 A new career is calling you – will you answer?

 CanScribe Graduate Story by: Shelley Steel